Test Drive Unlimited: Special NPCs in PlayStation 2 version

-Platinum

-A community of game modders have created a "Platinum Edition" mod with over 880 cars, physic tweaks, HDR weather, and various updates.
-This is for PC only and can be downloaded for free. *Reference needed.
+Development

+Beginning development circa 2003, the game's budget was between $15 million and $25 million.

 Reception

-Test Drive Unlimited received "generally favorable" reviews, according to review aggregator Metacritic.
+Test Drive Unlimited received "generally favorable" reviews, according to review aggregator website Metacritic.

 411Mania gave the Xbox 360 version a score of 8.6 out of 10 and stated: "Even if you own a next-gen racing game, this is a title that you MUST try out.
 This is such an open ended game that never actually ends ala [sic] World of Warcraft and feeling like you're a part of the Island with your homes, vehicles and club is too much of a cool thing to pass up."
 The Sydney Morning Herald gave the same version a score of four stars out of five and called it "a car aficionado's paradise and a novel concept in driving games.
 Unlimited's online world is certain to be mimicked."
 The Times also gave it four stars out of five and claimed that it "comes closer than most games to re-creating the freedom of real life."
-In Japan, where the Xbox 360 version was ported and published by Microsoft on 26 April 2007, both Famitsu and Famitsu Xbox 360 gave it a score of 34 out of 40.
+In Japan, where the Xbox 360 version was ported and published by Microsoft on 26 April 2007, Famitsu gave the game a score of 34 out of 40.

+The Academy of Interactive Arts & Sciences nominated Test Drive Unlimited for "Racing Game of the Year" at the 10th Annual Interactive Achievement Awards.